scosche/DemoSDK24App/readme.md

 * userViewController
 * workoutViewController

-First is the `scanViewController`  BLE scanner view.
+The first view is the `scanViewController`  BLE scanner view.
 This view scans for Scosche Rhythm sensors with Apple's CoreBlueTooth.
-If the BLE advertising packet matches a Scosche Sensor type, the view will display the name of the sensor.
+If the BLE advertising packet matches a Scosche Sensor type, then the view will display the name of the sensor.

 Once a sensor is connected, the SDK24 starts listing for BLE advertisements and routes this data to any `ScoscheViewController`.
 The BLE data is collected and available as public vars within this view type.
 The `ScoscheViewController` view is an extension of UIViewController and can be used to create anyveiws needed to display sensor data.

-The second view is `dataViewController` and this is an example of a connected `ScoscheViewController`.
+The second view is `dataViewController`, and this is an example of a connected `ScoscheViewController`.
 The data is displayed in the demo as simple UITableView rows.
-This data can however be used as your UI needs dictate.
-Whether an intricate dashboard or a single large heart rate display.
-The data is at your fingertips and updates as the sensor updates.
+However this data can be used as your UI needs dictate.
+Whether an intricate dashboard or a single large heart rate display, the data is at your fingertips and updates as the sensor updates.

-The third and fourth example views modify the `SportModeType` modes and the `ScoscheUserInfo` data.
+The third and fourth example views, `modeViewController & userViewController`, modify the `SportModeType` modes and the `ScoscheUserInfo` data.

-The fifth view `workoutViewController` example list all recorded workouts on the sensor (Rhythm 24 only).
+The fifth example view `workoutViewController` example list all recorded workouts on the sensor (Rhythm 24 only).

 ### ScoscheViewController
 Below is a list of data that can be used in any ScoscheView Controller Simply by passing in `monitor: ScoscheMonitor = chosen sensor`.
 Monitor is a shared object and can be set internally or globally as needed.